 The impact of cultivars within the overall picture of terroir explains why you see them listed on labels and packaging.
 Yet, one word of caution, just as they can guide a wine selection or apple purchase, they are rules made to be broken.
 As Ryan Brown states in Dear Coffee Buyer, “despite the romanticization of coffee varieties, more flavor-profile variation comes from soil, plant-nutrition, cherry-ripeness, and processing differences”.
 I like to think of origin as an assemblage of factors forming a whole, rather than isolated cause-and-effect traits.
 Through this lens, no coffee is divisible to a single component part.

-Also for the record, a mealy Macintosh to close to that Red Delicious in terms of barrel bottom.
+Also for the record, a mealy Macintosh is very close to that Red Delicious in terms of barrel bottom.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.